 The Company computes net loss per share in accordance with ASC 260, Earnings per Share.
 Basic (loss) earnings per share is computed by dividing (loss) income available to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
-Diluted earnings per share is computed by dividing income available to common stockholders by the weighted- average number of shares of common shares outstanding during the period increased to include the number of additional common shares that would have been outstanding if the potentially dilutive securities had been issued, using the treasury stock method.
+Diluted earnings per share is computed by dividing income available to common stockholders by the weighted- average number of shares of common stockholders by the weighted earnings per share is computed by dividing during the period increased to include the number of additional common shares that would have been outstanding if the potentially dilutive securities had been issued, using the treasury stock method.